GerritCodeReview/plugins_events-log/src/main/resources/Documentation/config.md

      not be deleted and must be removed manually.
 When not specified, the default value is set to false.

-plugin.@PLUGIN@.evictIdleTime
-:    Interval of time in milliseconds after which an idle database connection is
-     evicted from the connection pool.
-When not specified, the default value is set to 60000ms.

 plugin.@PLUGIN@.maxConnections
 :    Maximum number of instances in the connection pool to the database.
 Includes
      active and idle connections.
 By default 8.